Sidon/get-rabbitmq-messages/README.rst

 Description
 ***********

-Get RabbitMQ messages from a specific queue to a file.
+Get RabbitMQ messages from a specific queue to a file, via api.

 Requirements